Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets have the 22nd-ranked team ERA among all MLB pitching staffs (4.50).
+- The Mets have a 4.46 team ERA that ranks 21st among all MLB pitching staffs.

-- Mets pitchers combine to surrender 114 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- His last appearance came on Wednesday against the Milwaukee Brewers, when the righty tossed five innings, surrendering two earned runs while allowing five hits.
+- The right-hander last appeared on Friday against the San Francisco Giants, when he tossed five innings, allowing two earned runs while giving up five hits.

-- In 15 games this season, the 30-year-old has a 3.53 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.